Slow entropy for abelian actions: Open Questions and Possible Characterization

-Conjecturally, it is possible to get such type result on any open convex cone, and it will have the form as slow entropy formula but with one side.
+Conjecturally, it is possible to get such a type of result on any open convex cone, and it will have the form of the slow entropy formula but with one side.
 This question may be useful to answer the first question.

 There are many characterizations for metric entropy.
 We wish to make some good analogies to those.
-Here, we only consider an extension via Poincar\'e recurrence, see for example \cite{va}.
+Here, we only consider an extension via Poincar\'e recurrence, see, e.g., \cite{Var09}.
 Similarly, define